 'Diego left a mark on my life': Tributes paid to football legend Maradona after death

-LONDON: The football world paid tribute to one of the game's greatest ever players after Argentine legend Diego Maradona died at the age of 60 on Wednesday (Nov 25).
+LONDON: Brazilian great Pele led global tributes to Diego Maradona, whose death was announced on Wednesday (Nov 25), saying one day they would "play soccer together in the sky".

-Renowned for inspiring Argentina to win the World Cup in 1986, he was most loved at club level for his spells with Boca Juniors in his homeland and Napoli in Italy, where he won the club's only two Serie A titles.
+Renowned for inspiring Argentina to World Cup glory in 1986, Maradona was most loved at club level for his spells with Boca Juniors in his homeland and Napoli in Italy, where he won the club's only two Serie A titles.

-"You are eternal in every heart in world football," the Twitter account of the Argentina national team posted alongside a picture of Maradona holding the World Cup.

-Napoli's Twitter feed said: "Always in our hearts, Ciao Diego."
-Boca posted: "Eternal thanks.
-Eternal Diego."
+Maradona is remembered for his masterly skill with the ball, but he was also famous for his frequent lack of control on and off the field.

+He struggled with addiction, notably to cocaine, and with his weight, in contrast to the more clean-cut image of three-time World Cup winner Pele.

-"What sad news.
-I lost a great friend and the world lost a legend," football legend Pele tweeted.
-"One day, I hope we play soccer together in the sky."
+"Sad news today.
+I have lost a dear friend, and the world has lost a legend," Pele wrote on Instagram, alongside a picture of Maradona hoisting the World Cup trophy in 1986.

+"There is much more to say, but for now may God give his family strength.
+One day, I hope, we will play soccer together in the sky."

-The pinnacle of Maradona's playing career came in the 1986 World Cup quarter-final, where his two iconic goals defeated England 2-1.
+The pinnacle of Maradona's playing career came in the 1986 World Cup quarter-final in Mexico City, where his two iconic goals, which reflected his larger-than-life character, condemned England to a 2-1 defeat.

-For the first, he punched the ball into the net for a goal he named "Hand of God", while for the second he showed incredible skill by dancing round the England team from inside his own half.
+For the first he punched the ball into the net for a goal he named the "Hand of God", while for the second he showed incredible skill by dancing round the England team from inside his own half.

 "By some distance the best player of my generation and arguably the greatest of all time," said Gary Lineker, who scored England's goal in that match.